Axway/mft-convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_SEND_template_concepts.md

 ---

-    title: Creating  a SEND template
+    title: "Creating  a SEND template"
-    linkTitle: Default send templates CFTSEND
+    linkTitle: "Default send templates CFTSEND"
-    weight: 180
+    weight: 170

----
-This topic describes the
+---This topic describes the
 CFTSEND template object, used to specify the default values for:

 - The name and local